mrjloswald/ccfest24/README.md

 [Presentation](https://tiny.cc/cllfwz) (links to Google Sheets)

+## Recent updates

+I polished up some of the code this morning (1/29).
+Let me know if you have any questions!

+## Code

 [editor.p5js collection](https://editor.p5js.org/mrjloswald/collections/pE9DfnXUo)

 The numbered subfolders represent different code examples.
 A few are interative on the same dataset.